CohenFarmer/Docker-Task-One/README.md

   -keyout nginx/certs/self.key -out nginx/certs/self.crt \
   -subj "/C=US/ST=State/L=City/O=Org/OU=Dev/CN=localhost"
 6. build docker by doing, "docker compose build" then "docker compose up -d"

+Using the app
+Frontend: open https://PUBLIC_IP/ in a new browser, ignore the security warning, then play around (add data into database)
+Api: in the command line in the instance put: curl -k -X POST https://PUBLIC_IP/api/record/add -H "Content-Type: application/json" -d '{"name":"ApiUser","position":"Engineer","level":"Senior"}'
+Mongo express: visit: http://PUBLIC_IP:8081/ the login is admin and pass.
+Then play around, add records Fourth test: Whilst doing all the above switch between the frontend and mongo express and check that they're updating correspondingly when new data is added/deleted/updated